AllScan UCI120 USB Communications Interface

 ASL3 Clip LED Support

 The UCI120 supports the ASL3 ADC Clip Detect feature.
 To enable this be sure you are running ver. ≥3.0.5 and that you have the "clipledgpio = 1" line in simpleusb.conf (or usbradio.conf if using the USBRadio channel driver).
 The Clip LED can be activated either by an internal comparator circuit or by the CM1xx GPIO1.
 The internal comparator will not be as accurate as the ASL ADC Clip Detect feature, which looks at the actual raw ADC data, whereas the UCI internal circuitry has no way to know what specific rxmixerset gain setting is being used and thus when the CM1xx ADC may in fact be getting clipped after its internal mixer.
 To test that your ASL version correctly supports setting GPIO1 you can run the Asterisk CLI ("sudo asterisk -vvvr") and then enter "rpt cmd [YOUR NODE#] cop 62 GPIO1=500".
 The Clip LED should then illuminate for 500mS.
 Once you have confirmed ASL is properly configured and supporting the LED you can increase the setting on the RV5 trim pot (turn fully clockwise) so the LED will only be activated by ASL.
 With that set up, the clip LED will precisely indicate when ADC clipping has actually occurred.
 Be sure to then reduce the Mic Gain Adjust / Boost controls if needed so the Clip LED never illuminates.
-AllStar audio levels should ideally have at least 3-6 dB of headroom between your maximum audio levels and where clipping starts to occur, otherwise your signal could be overly loud, distorted, and disruptive to other users and systems.
+AllStar audio levels should ideally have at least 3-6 dB of headroom between your maximum audio levels and where clipping starts to occur, otherwise your signal could be overly loud and distorted.

 SimpleUSB Tune Menu Audio Level Settings